syl22-00/pocketsphinx.js/README.md

 There is also a live demo for Chinese.
 To try it, open `http://localhost:8000/webapp/live_zh.html` in your browser.

 In addition to speech recognition, there is also a keyword spotting functionality that detects a specific word or phrase in the audio input.
-There is also a live demo in `webapp/live_kws.html`.
+There are live demos in `webapp/live.html`  (via a key phrases file) and `webapp/live_kws.html` (via keyword spotting API).

 # 2. Compilation of `pocketsphinx.js`